ttotenberg-ld/ld_killswitches/README.md

 - last_name: Last name of the member who turned off the flag
 - email: Email of the member who turned off the flag
 - project_key: The key of the project the flag belongs to
+- comment: Any comment associated with turning off the flag